-The alcoholic beverage market in the US has been growing slowly but steadily in the past, with beer sales traditionally leading, followed by wine and spirits.
+The alcoholic beverage market in the US had been growing slowly but steadily in the past, with beer sales traditionally leading, followed by wine and spirits.
 However, as millennials reach the legal drinking age, these trends are shifting.
-Beer sales are slowing down and alcohol consumption is falling, but overall sales revenues are still growing, as young drinkers prefer higher value products.
+Beer sales are slowing down and alcohol consumption is falling, but overall sales revenues are still growing, as millennial drinkers prefer higher-value products.

 According to research by Nielsen, millennials consume less alcohol compared to baby boomers, and they consume it differently.
 They are more selective and willing to try new things, posing a challenge to alcohol marketers who try to influence their drinking choices.

 Cristin Singer, an expert in the food and beverage industry, states that understanding millennial preferences, leveraging new packaging methods and employing key mobile visual technologies will be indispensable to stay competitive in 2018.

 This year, consumers will continue to look for products online before they buy them, so companies will need to harness digital and social platforms in order to connect with them.
 Detailed product descriptions, recommendations, tips and recipes, stories, and forums will be necessary to quench the thirst for information.

 Apps that accompany products are set to be successful amongst a generation that spends more than 5 hours a day on their smartphones.
 In fact, research conducted by Acosta found that 8 out of 10 millennials are interested in scanning products in-store and then paying via a mobile app (snaptoshop).